Financial-Times/origami/README.md

 ## Events

-The following events will be dispatched on the Tabs' root DOM element:
+The following events will be dispatched on the Tabs' root DOM element, in the `detail` property of the event object:

-* `oTabsReady`: The Tabs object has initialised and has made all required DOM changes
+* `oTabsReady`: The Tabs object has initialised.
 * `oTabsTabSelected`: A tab has been selected.
-Passes two arguments: the indexes of the selected tab and last selected tab.
+Passes two arguments: the indexes of the `selected` tab and `lastSelected` tab.

 ## API